Kabe0/AVObj/README.md

 var NewObject = AVObj.extend();
 NewObject.properties =
 {
-    testVar : "Awesome!", // One of the many ways to define variables in an object.
+    sharedVariable : "Shared between all classes!",     // Defining properties outside of methods will result in that
+                                                        // property being shared between all objects created by the class.

     init : function ()  // Optional constructor method!
     {
+        this.testVar = "Awesome!"; // One of the many ways to define variables in an object.

         this.myMethod();
     },